Buriolestes: Description

-Although Buriolestes superficially resembles predatory theropod dinosaurs, with jaws lined by finely serrated and slightly curved teeth well-adapted to a carnivorous diet, it is in fact an early member of the otherwise-herbivorous Sauropodomorpha, the group that gave rise to the giant sauropods.
+Although Buriolestes superficially resembles predatory theropod dinosaurs, with jaws lined by finely serrated and slightly curved teeth well-adapted to a carnivorous diet, possibly preying on small vertebrates and soft invertebrates, it is in fact an early member of the otherwise-herbivorous Sauropodomorpha, the group that gave rise to the giant sauropods.
 Characteristically sauropodomorph traits seen in Buriolestes include a downturned jaw tip and a long deltopectoral crest on the humerus.
 However, Buriolestes also lacks a small head and enlarged nostrils, which are typical among sauropodomorphs, and the medial condyle on the end of its tibia projects backwards, a distinctive feature (autapomorphy) unique to this animal.

-In Buriolestes, the shaft of the pubis is straight, in contrast to later sauropodomorphs, where it has been modified into an expanded "apron," theropods, where it forms a "boot," and all ornithischians, where it is reversed and is parallel to the ischium.
+In Buriolestes, the shaft of the pubis is straight, in contrast to later sauropodomorphs, where it has been modified into an expanded "apron", theropods, where it forms a "boot," and all ornithischians, where it is reversed and is parallel to the ischium.
 Additional traits differentiate Buriolestes from both later and contemporary sauropodomorphs: the front expansion (preacetabular ala) of the ilium is relatively tall, the outer edges of the pubis are bevelled, the trochanter of the femur forms a shelf, and the metatarsal of the fifth digit on the foot is relatively long.

+Skeletally mature specimens of Buriolestes exhibit intraspecific variation through size disparity, with one robust individual weighing over 15.4 kg and others weighing between 6.4–7.2 kg.
+This robust specimen is collected from the Piche site, which makes it the first Buriolestes specimen outside the type locality.

+A 2020 study by Rodrigo T. Müller et al. that analysed Buriolestes endocranial anatomy indicated a similar brain morphology to crocodiles.
+Furthermore, the well-developed optic lobe suggests that Buriolestes was a sight-based predator, as its olfactory bulb was comparatively underdeveloped.
+The volume of the brain endocast additionally suggests a higher encephalisation quotient than sauropods such as Diplodocus, Nigersaurus, and Brachiosaurus.
+The well-developed flocculus is similar to Saturnalia, and the authors infer this to be the ancestral condition for sauropodomorpha.

+In 2022, Aureliano and colleagues performed a mirco-computed tomography scan on the postcranial skeletons of some of the earliest saurischian dinosaurs that lived during the late Carnian including Gnathovorax with sauropodomorphs Pampadromaeus and Buriolestes, which showed that the invasive air sac system was absent and that their bones were not pneumatised.
+These results indicate that pneumatisation in archosaur groups (pterosaurs, theropods and sauropodomorphs) are not homologous, but are traits that independently evolved at least 3 times.